sbhavy/sbhavy.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming CS PhD candidate at the National University of Singapore ([NUS](https://www.comp.nus.edu.sg/cs/)).
 Previously, I graduated with an MS in CS in 2025 from the University of Southern California ([USC](https://viterbischool.usc.edu/)), where I was advised by [Dr. Seon Ho Kim](https://sites.google.com/view/skim-home/home).
 Prior to joining USC, I received my B. Tech. in CSE in 2023 from the National Institute of Technology Delhi ([NIT Delhi](https://nitdelhi.ac.in/)) as the President's Gold Medallist for obtaining the highest GPA in the outgoing batch of Bachelor's students.
+Here, I was advised by [Dr. Anurag Singh](https://anuragsg52.github.io/index.html)

 As for hobbies, I enjoy strength training, listening to music, cooking, and gaming.